monsoonmaelstrom/book2/book2.md

 Davy’s elbows are resting on the railing, and he’s leaning over it looking down.
 He glances up when he hears the door open, and quickly glances back down when he sees it’s me.

 I lean over the railing next to him.
-“I only came to say sorry,” I tell him by way of explanation.
+“I only came to say sorry.
+Not to pick another fight,” I tell him by way of explanation.
 “Gavin and Alex were right.
 I was being an asshole and you didn’t deserve it.
 None of this is your fault.
 Blaming you isn’t fair to you or Hazel.”

-I see a little bit of tension leave Davy’s body when he realizes I didn’t come to yet at him some more.
+I see a little bit of tension leave Davy’s body when he realizes I’m not here to yell at him some more.

 “You’re not wrong though.
 I should have found another way, but I couldn’t see one.
 I still can’t, and I’ve done nothing but replay every decision I’ve made over the past five days,” he says softly.

 “Neither did she.
 If she thought there was a better way, she wouldn’t have been up there.”

 It’s true that Davy has a lot of sway over both Alex and Hazel.
-But I also know that Davy and Hazel don’t always agree, and when they don’t Hazel tends to do what she thinks is best, not what Davy does.
+But I also know that Davy and Hazel don’t always agree, and when they don’t, Hazel tends to do what she thinks is best, not what Davy does.

 “Are you okay?”
 I ask, really looking at him for the first time in days.
 He doesn’t look great.
-He’s been losing weight, and I’m not sure he’s slept at all since we got here.
+He’s been losing weight too, and I’m not sure he’s slept at all since we got here.

 “I’m fi—” he starts.